shamshadhusain3/shamshadhusain3/README.md

 <img src="https://forthebadge.com/images/badges/powered-by-coffee.svg" alt="Powered by Coffee"/>
 </p>

-**✨ "First, solve the problem.
-Then, write the code." – John Johnson**
+**✨ "The best way to predict the future is to create it." – Peter Drucker**

 </div>